Yamaguchi Broadcasting: History

 In August 1985, Yamaguchi Broadcasting began construction of a new nine-story headquarters building, which was completed in September of the following year.
 In 1988, Yamaguchi Broadcasting launched its current trademark.
 The following year, Yamaguchi Broadcasting introduced the satellite news broadcast (SNG) system.
 Yamaguchi Broadcasting has begun televising the Hofu Yomiuri Marathon in 1990, and has joined Taiwan Broadcast Network in some Japanese TV networks in Western Japan.
 The following year, Yamaguchi Broadcasting produced the Tomo Kazama starring in the Bakumatsu period drama "Ruyan Yoshida Shoin" (火の如く Yoshida Shoin), which was broadcast nationwide on the Nippon Television Network.

 In 1993, with the launch of Yamaguchi Asahi Broadcasting, the third private TV station in Yamaguchi Prefecture, Yamaguchi Broadcasting no longer broadcast TV Asahi programs and became a full member of the Nippon Television Network.
 Yamaguchi Broadcasting won the triple crown in annual ratings in 1995, the first time Yamaguchi Broadcasting received this honor.
 By 2006, Yamaguchi Broadcasting had won the triple crown of ratings for 12 consecutive years.
 In 1996, Yamaguchi Broadcasting opened its official website.
 In 2001, Yamaguchi Broadcasting held Claude's exhibition at the Yamaguchi Prefectural Museum of Art.
 The Monet exhibition attracted 265,000 visitors, setting a record at the time for the Yamaguchi Prefectural Museum of Art.

 In preparation for broadcasting digital television signals, Yamaguchi Broadcasting completed the Digital Broadcasting Center in 2005.
 On October 1 of the following year, Yamaguchi Broadcasting began to broadcast digital TV programs, and stopped broadcasting analog TV signals on July 24, 2011.

-KRY announced a suspension of its AM signal from February 5, 2024 to January 31, 2025, in preparation for the definitive shutdown of AM radio signals in Japan by 2028.
+KRY announced a suspension of its AM signal from February 5, 2024 to January 31, 2025 (the suspension was extended until September 30, 2026), in preparation for the definitive shutdown of AM radio signals in Japan by 2028.
+As of this writing, KRY Radio (Also known as FM KRY) are currently airing their programs on Standard FM (86.4MHz) & Wide FM (92.3MHz) only, being the 1st in Japan to fully integrate all of its programs to the FM frequency spectrum.